Survivor Series (2008): Storylines

 The event featured professional wrestling matches involving wrestlers from pre-existing scripted feuds, plots and storylines.
-Wrestlers portrayed heroes or villains as they followed a series of events that built tension, and culminated into a wrestling match or series of matches.
-Storylines were produced on WWE's weekly television shows, Raw, SmackDown, and ECW.
+Results were predetermined by WWE's writers on the Raw, SmackDown, and ECW brands, while storylines were produced on WWE's weekly television shows, Raw, SmackDown, and ECW.

 Advertising on WWE programming and on the Survivor Series promotional poster had foreshadowed the return of John Cena, whom a herniated disk injury (that he suffered during his match with Batista at SummerSlam) had sidelined, at the event.
 On the November 3 episode of Raw, Shane McMahon announced that Cena would challenge for the World Heavyweight Championship at Survivor Series.
 Cena would face the champion resulting from a Steel Cage match between World Heavyweight Champion Batista and Chris Jericho, which Jericho won to become the new World Heavyweight Champion, setting up his match with Cena at Survivor Series.